Ski Holidays in Sölden, Austria

 Sölden ski resort

-Along with the fantastic ski conditions, visitors can venture to some of the mountain huts within the resort to enjoy some authentic Tyrolean music and explore the culture of the local area.
+Guests to Sölden will love the pretty and traditional town located along a picturesque river.
+Visitors in the spring will benefit from the warmer climate in the town whilst still enjoying fantastic snow-sure conditions on the glaciers.
+Along with the fantastic ski conditions, visitors can venture to some of the mountain huts within the resort to enjoy some authentic Tyrolean cuisine and après.

 Snow conditions in Sölden